drunkplato/white-whale-intern-test-2017/README.md

   - You may use *almost any* programming language... it's your choice.
 See the supported options [here](http://ideone.com/).
   - Your program should leave the first and last letter of each word in place and scramble the rest.
   - Your program should not scamble punctuation (.,-'...etc.), numbers, or upper-case abbreviations.
-  - For example gibberish, see the [/textfiles](https://gitlab.cs.uno.edu/sweap/gibgen/tree/master/textfiles) folder.
-Two sample output files are provided: `xxx.txt.gib`
+  - For example gibberish, see the [/textfiles] folder.

 **Input/Output:**